 If the sun is still shining, then re-apply your sunscreen as well.
 It will be much nicer to reapply sunscreen to clean skin then to reapply over an old layer of sunscreen.
 Once again, you must use a ¼ teaspoon to get the full protection of your SPF.

-● If the walk from the kitchen to the bathroom is not a far one, consider keeping your skin care products in the fridge – especially your masks.
+● If the walk from the kitchen to the bathroom is not a far one, consider keeping your skin care products in your skincare fridge – especially your masks.
 This will make them extra soothing and cooling when you apply them, which is the most refreshing thing we can imagine after a long day out in the sun.

 ● Carrying blotting sheets around can be really fabulous in summer!
 You can use them to absorb sweat and oil without disturbing your makeup.

 ● Cool showers are so much more enjoyable when it’s hot out, and they will also help keep your skin fortified and hydrated in the summer.

 ● What you put into your body is just as important as what you put on top of it.
 Make sure to drink adequate amounts of water and eat lots of veggies rich in antioxidants.

 Photos via @jamiellanders, @laura.craffey, @allanaramaa, @luxmondi